Blizarre/ray/README.md

 The scene consist of 4 sphere, rendered in ray-tracing, 2 are moving and you can control one using your mouse.
 Lots of reflection (each shpere reflect the light) .
 It was pretty nice.

+Use SDL to get a drawing buffer and receive keystrokes, C++ (from when I didn't exactly knew what I was doing, so beware)